kianmeng/exhelp/README.md

 ## Features

-* Fetch documentation for module or function
+* Fetch documentation for a module or function
-* Open module or function in an editor
+* Open a module or function in an editor
 * Fetch types defined in a module
-* Fetch behaviors defined in a module
+* Fetch behaviours defined in a module
 * List exported functions and macros from a module
 * Search for modules or functions
 * Mix integration: Use Exhelp with projects and dependencies